sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 Add this to the "definition of done".
 Allocate time in proportion to the cost of changing the system later.
 For example, spend extra time searching for past practices when you are designing or implementing a public application programming interface (API).
 As soon as customers and their code depend on your API, changing the semantics becomes practically impossible.

 Do not let searching for past practices devolve into a perfunctory step, a mere checkbox in a template.
 If you found no past practice, mention where you looked and what you looked for.
-Documenting the _absence_ of information is as important as documenting the information.
+Documenting the _absence_ of information is as important as documenting information.

 ### C. Maintain the Standards